fmgamesystems/FremantleSoftwareInstaller/Readme.md

 # Fremantle Software Installer

 This repository contains the Fremantle Software Installer, a Windows installer using **NSIS**.
-It allows for both online and offline installations of Fremantle Software packages.

 ## Overview

-### Offline Installer
-Designed for situations where installation packages (.nupkg files) need to be locally available.
-This could be particularly beneficial in scenarios without internet access.
-This method allows users to select and install specific software versions from a .nupkg file.
+The Fremantle Software Installer is optimized for situations where installation packages need to be locally available, such as in environments without internet access.

+## Setup and Build Process

+### Setting Up the Environment

+NSIS: Download the latest beta release of NSIS from [here](https://sourceforge.net/projects/nsis/).

+Powershell: Download the latest release of Powershell from [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4).

+Before building the installer, set up the environment by specifying the path to the `makensis.exe` file required by NSIS.

+#### SetNSISPath.ps1 Script

+- **Purpose**: Sets the `MAKENSIS_PATH` environment variable to the path of the `makensis.exe` file.
+- **Setup**: Run `SetNSISPath.ps1` in PowerShell with administrative privileges.
+It defaults to a preset NSIS directory.
+This script only needs to be run once unless the location of `makensis.exe` changes.

-### Online Installer
+### Building the Installer
-Provides an automated experience, fetching and installing the most up-to-date Fremantle Software packages directly.
-The installer uses **Chocolatey** to fetch and deploy the latest software from online repositories.
-It connects with Fremantle's Dropbox and Box folders, ensuring users receive the latest updates.

-## Features

-- **Custom Directory Selection**: Offers the choice to specify the desired installation directory.
-- **.Nupkg File Picker**: For offline installations, allowing users to select a specific .nupkg file.
-- **Seamless Online Installation**: Connects to Fremantle's Dropbox and Box repositories for the latest software packages.
-- **Automated Sync**: This process is enabled by the nupkg_list.txt file, which effectively maintains a real-time listing of all the latest available packages.
+After setting up the environment, use the `BuildInstaller.ps1` to compile the NSIS script into the installer.

+#### BuildInstaller.ps1 Script

+- **Purpose**: Completes the building of NSIS installers from the provided `.nsi` script.
+- **Prerequisites**: The `MAKENSIS_PATH` environment variable should be set correctly.
+You can check and confirm the path by opening up a command line window and providing the command `echo %MAKENSIS_PATH` which will provide the current path for NSIS.
+- **Usage**: Run `BuildInstaller.ps1` from the same directory where the `.nsi` script is located to build the installer for different configurations.

-## Setup
+## Installation Process

-1. **Download the Installer**: Obtain the `FremantleSoftwareInstaller.exe` tailored for online/offline use.
+1. **Download the Installer**: After building, locate the `FremantleSoftwareInstaller.exe`.

-2. **Installation**: Launch the required installer as admin.
+2. **Launch**: Run the installer as admin.

-3. **Directory Selection**: After the welcome page, choose your desired installation directory.
-4. **Package Selection**:
-   - **Offline**: Utilize the "Browse" function to select the .nupkg file.
-   - **Online**: Let the installer fetch the latest Fremantle Software packages and select them.
-5. **Finalize Installation**: Follow on-screen installer to complete the process.
+3. **Finalize Installation**: Follow the on-screen instructions to complete the installation.

-### Offline Installations

-- **Preparation**: Acquire the desired .nupkg file(s).
-You can also use the sample .nupkg files found in the `packages` folder of this repo.

-### Online Installations

-- **Chocolatey Requirement**: Ensure Chocolatey is pre-installed and configured on your system with access